apalessandro/Metamathematica/README.md

 # Metamathematica: Boolean Logic Visualization

 A Python toolkit for visualizing propositional logic as interactive graphs.
 Build graphs of logical formulas where nodes are statements and edges represent inference rules (modus ponens, modus tollens, etc.).
-Explore how theorems derive from axioms through semantic entailment and proof rules.
+Explore how theorems derive from axioms through forward-chaining inference and semantic entailment.

 ## Features

 - **Formula AST**: Represent propositional formulas with `Var`, `Const`, `Not`, `And`, `Or`, `Implies`
+- **Forward-Chaining**: Start from axioms and apply inference rules to derive new statements (default)
-- **Formula Enumeration**: Generate all formulas up to a given syntactic depth
+- **Backward-Chaining**: Generate all formulas up to a depth and find relationships to axioms (alternative)
 - **Semantic Entailment**: Check which formulas follow from axioms via truth tables
 - **Inference Rules**:
   - Modus Ponens (MP): `(A → B), A ⊢ B`